CodeURJC-DAW-2023-24/webapp16/README.md

 The Team Info is a section where users can view information about a specific football team.

 - All the players registered in the team.
-- Stadistics off that football team.
+- Statistics off that football team.

 ![*Team Info*](readmeImg/teamInfo.png)